Dear fellow Canadian/American settlers : )

-The beautiful Dodem Kanonhsa' ('Clan Lodge') generously offers some events that are open to the public.
-Some inspiring workshops include: Awareness 101 Education Session, Tobacco & Cedar Teachings, Sweetgrass & Sage Teachings, Diane Hill’s “Fostering Emergence of the Good Mind" Workshop, Moon Teachings, among others.
+Dodem Kanonhsa' ('Clan Lodge') Cultural Facility generously offers some events open to the public.
+Some inspiring workshops included: Awareness 101 Education Session, Tobacco & Cedar Teachings, Sweetgrass & Sage Teachings, Diane Hill’s “Fostering Emergence of the Good Mind" Workshop, Moon Teachings, among others.

 - Niagara Region: Fort Erie Native Friendship Centre and Niagara Regional Native Centre and IDHC – Indigenous Diabetes Health Circle

 share many wonderful events/offerings - check out their calendar/events page.

 - Moccasin Talks - an inspiring and informative series of talks open to the public, created by the Ignite the Spirit of Education foundation, and the NOTL Public Library.

 - BOOKS/Reading: Some reading I found to be very illuminating and recommend:

 - Arthur Manuel, Unsettling Canada: A National Wake-Up Call